colefichter/DistributedMapReduce/README.md

 Map Reduce Server (MRS)
 =======================

+A tutorial for this project can be found at [http://erlang-tutorials.colefichter.ca/mapreduce1.html](http://erlang-tutorials.colefichter.ca/mapreduce1.html).

 This project is a demonstration of how to implement a simple map-reduce system in Erlang/OTP.
 It's not intended to be used as a production system (indeed, it doesn't even have error handling).
 The purpose is purely educational.

 Erlang lends itself well to such a project for a number of reasons: